Adult and Community Education (ACE) Staff in Schools' Collective Agreement

 Part Four: Leave

-We are making improvements to our Download to Print functionality, so if you want a printed copy of this agreement please download the PDF version of the Adult and Community Education Staff in Schools' Collective Agreement.
+We are making improvements to our Download to Print functionality, so if you want a printed copy of this agreement please download the PDF version of the Community Education Collective Agreement.

 • 4.1 Public Holidays

-• 4.1.1 The following days shall, in accordance with the Holidays Act 1981, be observed as public holidays: Christmas Day, Boxing Day, New Year’s Day, the day after New Year’s Day, Waitangi Day, Good Friday, Easter Monday, Anzac Day, the birthday of the Reigning Sovereign, Labour Day and Provincial Anniversary Day.
+4.1.1 The following days shall, in accordance with the Holidays Act 2003, be observed as public holidays: Christmas Day, Boxing Day, New Year’s Day, the day after New Year’s Day, Waitangi Day, Good Friday, Easter Monday, Anzac Day, the birthday of the Reigning Sovereign, Matariki, Labour Day and a Provincial Anniversary Day.

 4.1.2.1 If an employee does not work on a public holiday and the day would otherwise be a working day for the employee, the employer must pay the employee not less than the employee’s relevant daily pay for that day.